 Earth Science is the scientific study of Planet Earth and its geologic systems and processes.
-It includes the research of Earth’s structure, minerals, soil, atmosphere, as well as water and energy resources.
-Combining the fields of geology, physics, chemistry, biology, an earth scientist explores how Earth’s natural systems work today, how they operated in the recent and ancient past, and how we expect they may behave in the future.
+It includes the study of Earth’s internal structure, minerals, soil, atmosphere, oceans, as well as water and energy resources.
+Combining the fields of geology, physics, chemistry, and biology, an earth scientist explores how Earth’s natural systems work today, how they operated in the recent and ancient past, and how we expect they may behave in the future.
 Earth Science is relevant to us all, every day.

-The Department of Earth Sciences offers students a modern educational program leading to a BSc in Petroleum Geosciences, and our Graduate Program offers students the opportunity to pursue MSc and PhD degrees.
+The Department of Earth Sciences offers students a modern educational program of two BSc majors, one in Earth and Planetary Sciences and one in Petroleum Geosciences.
+Further, our Graduate Program offers students the opportunity to pursue MSc in Petroleum Geosciences and a PhD degree in Earth Science.
 We provide high-quality education in geology and geophysics to prepare students for a wide range of socially and ethically responsible professional careers.
-All our students will take part in innovative projects which are part of our Faculty member’s wide-ranging research activity.
+All our students will take part in innovative projects which are part of our faculty member’s wide-ranging research activity.

 Graduates will be able to apply knowledge of mathematics, chemistry, physics, geology, and geophysics to formulate solutions to various geoscience problems.
 They will further have demonstrated an awareness of the social, ethical, and professional responsibilities in the exploration and exploitation of energy and natural resources, and a concern for major regional and global social and environmental issues.